BOGUENSONG/K210_Yolo_framework/README.md

 [toc]

-# K210 YOLO V3 framework
+# K210 YOLO V3 framework for JETSON_NANO

 This is a clear, extensible yolo v3 framework